 I left that first day with a call and a challenge for the rest of the summer.
 I wanted to learn to be still in the presence of the Lord and know His character on a deeper level.

-Throughout the summer, I read several books for the internship, and several on my own.
+Throughout the summer, I read several books for the internship and several on my own.
 In the midst of thinking about being still, these books all seemed to scream the value of slowing down.
-Slowing down and being still, pretty similar theme, right?
+Slowing down and being still is a pretty similar theme, right?

 So What Books Made Such a Big Impact?